PACS instrument and calibration web pages

 You can also consult the PACS NHSC homepage

-- PACS instrument data with HIPE 14.2 version will be part of an upcoming bulk reprocessing (Note last bulk of PACS data was performed with 14.0.1)
+- PACS instrument data with HIPE 14.2 version bulk reprocessing has started (Note last bulk of PACS data was performed with 14.0.1)

 - Check calibration updates and improvements

 - Warning for pointing anomaly in HIPE/SPG 13/14: several PACS and SPIRE photometry observations reported are affected by a known problem related to the reset of the Spacecraft Velocity Vector (SVV) during the upload of the star-tracker's defective pixel table.
 For the affected observations, the pointing of the telescope can be off along the scan direction, and shifted up to 20 arcsec up to 14.0.1